 The job hunting experience was unexpected.
 Many employers offer the job without file the tax with lower pay even though you have a valid visa to work.
 ‘That’s fine if you’re not ok with this because there’s still many people want this job’.
 This happened to many backpackers.
 Australia working holiday visa is open to many countries and there is no limit of visa given to some countries.
 I am wondering if the worker supply is over the job demand in Australia because of this?

 Also, racism seems very serious in Australia.
 As an Asian, I felt it personally.
-People being rude or even ignore me sometime.
+People being rude or even ignore me some time.
 My housemate from Spain once told me some people think that Asians are working machine, so they always ask only Asians to work faster and harder.
 WHAT?!
 ‘Working machine’!
 Actually, I understand why somehow.
-Two of my jobs were working with many backpackers from Taiwan and Hong Kong, they always rushing and pushing themselves so hard, they even mad at you if you could not catch up with their speed or they think you can do faster and you should even though the work is on schedule… This happened to me, no joke 😐 I do my part, that is it.
+Two of my jobs was working with many backpackers from Taiwan and Hong Kong, they always rushing and pushing themselves so hard, they even mad at you if you could not catch up with their speed or they think you can do faster and you should even though the work is on schedule… This happened to me, no joke 😐 I do my part, that is it.

-Try to avoid the job from agent.
+Try to avoid the job from an agent.
 We had really bad experience with RLH in Gingin… We stayed in the sharehouse arranged by the company, 16 people when full.
 If their place is not full, they will ask you to stay, no job if you say no. Almost everyone has conflicts with the agent but they got no choice to continue to work because of the 2nd year visa.
-So, if you want to work with them, you cannot rise any questions and problem faced and count on their help.
-Complaint will make you in trouble such as no bond return, no 2nd year visa form signed, lose job and they never keep their promise to us.
-They always say something good at first and promise on ‘something’ but they change their attitude when the ‘something’ we talked before really happen.
+So, if you want to work with them, you cannot raise any questions and problem faced and count on their help.
+Complaint will make you in trouble such as no bond return, no 2nd-year visa form signed, lose your job and they never keep their promise to us.
+They always say something good at first and promise on ‘something’ but they change their attitude when the ‘something’ we talked before really happens.
 Even though they did not break the law, what they had done were unethical.
 Do not mess with them!

 Life in Australia

 I tried to have plan during weekend and off day to balance the life and enjoy what the working holiday means to me.
 Good thing was I met friends from around the world, they brought laugh and love into my life.
-‘People are the best part in the journey’ and I totally agree with this!
+‘People are the best part of the journey’ and I totally agree with this!
 We worked hard together, traveled fun together and party crazy together!
 I will definitely miss everyone and those memorable moments 😍 And I want to say ITALIANS are enthusiastic!!

 Purpose of Working Holiday

-Everyone came with different purpose.
-There’s some people just follow friends or just try to work for money here.
+Everyone came with a different purpose.
+There are some people just follow friends or just try to work for money here.
 Most people want to widen their view and learn new things.
-Many people that I met are tend to stay in Australia with student visa after the WH visa end because Australia can make really good money and better life quality, they said.
+Many people that I met tend to stay in Australia with student visa after the WH visa end because Australia can make really good money and better life quality, they said.
 I agree that WH visa is a great chance for the young to realize a dream to see the world.
 However, it’s now like overflow in Australia.
 To be honest, the feeling of ‘working holiday’ in Australia is totally different from what I had before.
-I enjoyed the work (with good people) and travel in New Zealand and United States but not in here.
+I enjoyed the work (with good people) and travel in New Zealand and the United States but not in here.
 80% of my work part was suck.

 Despite the unpleasant experience in Australia, all the hard work paid off eventually and traveling beat everything.
 Me and my boyfriend spend 1 month to do the big circle roadtrip in Western Australia, it was not enough though.
-We did a little bit of make over to the car, so we can sleep in the car during the trip.
+We did a little bit makeover to the car, so we can sleep in the car during the trip.
 With the app Campermate (free), you can easily find campgrounds all around Australia.
 Camping is budget and fun, there is only few things to keep in mind,

 - Water is very important on the road to drink and to cook.
 Some places use water from lake and sea without filter, it tastes salty and you can only use to wash things.